Naked Spider

 She described it as a brown patch of fear in her forehead and red disgust all over her shoulders.

-This was exactly where her body had stored the involuntary jerking.
+This was exactly where her body had stored the feeling of disgust, which explained the involuntary shoulder jerking every time she thought of a spider.

 I knew from the intake form that Olivia loved Disney’s Frozen.
 Her favorite character was Bruni who can ignite and set things on fire.